 The Virginia Sheriffs’ Institute encourages charitable and educational activities among the sheriffs and deputies within the Commonwealth of Virginia to educate the public and to do any and all things to promote the enforcement of law and order and the suppression of crime.
-VSI sponsors numerous programs including a spring educational conference for sheriffs and deputies, a newly elected sheriffs’ school, lawful employment training for sheriffs, Virginia State Police Association Emergency Relief Fund, the Virginia Network for Victims and Witnesses of Crime, Inc., Concerns of Police Survivors (COPS), Virginia Coalition for the Prevention of Elder Abuse, Inc. and the National Law Enforcement Memorial Fund to honor Virginia officers killed in the line of duty.
+VSI sponsors numerous programs including a spring educational conference for sheriffs and deputies, a newly elected sheriffs’ school, lawful employment training for sheriffs, Virginia State Police Association Emergency Relief Fund, the Virginia Network for Victims and Witnesses of Crime, Inc., Concerns of Police Survivors (COPS), Virginia Coalition for the Prevention of Elder Abuse, Inc. and the Virginia Law Enforcement Memorial Fund to honor Virginia officers killed in the line of duty.
 In addition, the VSI provides scholarships to people throughout Virginia who major in criminal justice at a Virginia college or university and provides support to the families of deputies or sheriffs killed in the line of duty, in an effort to relieve personal and community distress relating to such incidents.

 Why do I get so many appeals?
 How many times per year do you ask for contributions?

 Our membership renewal goes out in October of each year and includes bumper stickers and window decals and a subscription to our associate member quarterly newsletter .
 If a member does not renew in October, a reminder letter will go out in January and again in March.
 All renewed members will receive their official membership card in January.
 The Virginia Sheriffs’ Institute sends out other mailings throughout the year to fund specific programs.